Eng-Ahmad-Almohammad/reading-notes/README.md

 # Reading Notes
-## This file will be for *Read* assignments.

 ### This website will include my notes for reading assignments durin the defferent levels.
-## Code 102 - Intro to Software Development

  ## Code 201 - Foundations of Software Development
-## Code 301 - Intermediate Software Development
-## Code 401 - Advanced Software Development

-## I used in them following features:
- 1- *Italic*

-2- Tables

-- [x]  Check box with correct character

-- [ ] Check box without correct character

-5- Ordered lists

-6- images

-7- Links

- ## Table of content for Code 201

  |Read No. | Name of chapter|
  |:---------: |:--------------:|